 In clinical studies, elderly patients reached the maximal spread of analgesia and maximal motor blockade more rapidly than younger patients.
 Elderly patients also exhibited higher peak plasma concentrations following administration of this product.
 The total plasma clearance was decreased in these patients.

 Amide-type local anesthetics such as bupivacaine are metabolized primarily in the liver via conjugation with glucuronic acid.
 Patients with hepatic disease, especially those with severe hepatic disease, may be more susceptible to the potential toxicities of the amide-type local anesthetics.
-The major metabolite of bupivacaine is 2,6-pipecoloxylidine.
+Pipecoloxylidine is the major metabolite of bupivacaine.

-When administered in recommended doses and concentrations, Sensorcaine (bupivacaine hci injections) (bupivacaine HCl) does not ordinarily produce irritation or tissue damage and does not cause methemoglobinemia.
+When administered in recommended doses and concentrations, Sensorcaine (bupivacaine HCl) does not ordinarily produce irritation or tissue damage and does not cause methemoglobinemia.

 This monograph has been modified to include the generic and brand name in many instances.